tarwn/lessthandot-hugo/blogs/content/posts/2012-12-19-how-sql-server-data-compression.md

 GO
 ```

-I&#8217;m going to skim past the header and go to the information for the first row.
+I'm going to skim past the header and go to the information for the first row.
 Here, in the top right, I can see the entire row uses 95 bytes.
-You can see the bytes used by each field by reviewing &#8216;Length (physical)&#8217;.
+You can see the bytes used by each field by reviewing &#8216;Length (physical)'.
 The ItemID field is an INT, which takes 4 bytes for storage.
-The ItemName field is declared as CHAR(50), and even though it is only 20 characters in length, it&#8217;s using 50 bytes.
+The ItemName field is declared as CHAR(50), and even though it is only 20 characters in length, it's using 50 bytes.
 ItemLength and ItemWidth take up 9 bytes each, even though they are values of 0.
 This is the way data is normally stored on pages.

 <img src="/wp-content/uploads/users/grrlgeek/compression%204.JPG?mtime=1355883902" alt="" width="610" height="518" />